Spelman Independent Scholars

 A two-semester independent, interdisciplinary, and intergenerational learning experience open to students across all majors.
 The goal of Spelman Independent Scholars (SIS) is to enhance students' critical writing and thinking skills.
 It also allows students the opportunity to share research and grow in griot knowledge.

 In addition to learning sessions with the SIS faculty mentor, students are exposed to lectures by guest scholars, including gerontologists, oral historians, museum curators, and physician-researchers.
 Through one-on-one independent student relationships and class seminars, the unique yearlong program allows and entrusts students to solicit, understand and archive stories of African-American women elders.
 A global component of SIS has included oral history research in Accra, Ghana; Benin, West Africa; and Kingston, Jamaica.
+"You have asked me to talk about my life.
+You have given me joy." - Judia Mae Ferrell to SIS.

 "If our institutions are going to create critical thinkers, we must impress upon students the connections between the past, present and future,” Gloria Wade-Gayles, Ph.D., founding director of the SIS Oral History Project, said.
 Every present moment is influenced by past moments.
 The past gives us informed direction as we move to the future."